Hummingbird Safety: 5 Easy Ways to Protect Your Hummingbirds

 3. Change Hummingbird Nectar Regularly

 Whether it’s a Perky-Pet® formula or a simple 20% sugar solution, your nectar can go bad quickly when it’s too hot.
-Likewise any mix that’s left out for too long, even in mild weather, will spoil.
+Likewise, any mix that’s left out for too long, even in mild weather, will spoil.
 During hot weather, you should plan to change the nectar supply every two days.
 Otherwise, change it every week.
+Luckily, we offer Top-Fill Hummingbird Feeders that make it easier than ever to empty, clean and refill with fresh nectar!

 4. Know What to do with Windows